plan9better/notes/(400) Personal/Code/hacking/opsec.md

-- Use VPN with [[ufw]] rules that disallow any access not through the vpn
+- Use VPN with [[Ufw]] rules that disallow any access not through the vpn